Stories from Congo

 Father, Daughter Learn Paul Carlson Inspired Each Other Then Serve Together

-By Stan Friedman RED WING, MN (July 23, 2014) — Julie Malyon, a nurse and director of a free medical clinic, was curious about the [...]
+By Stan Friedman RED WING, MN (July 23, 2014) — Julie Malyon, a nurse and director of a free medical [...]

 Next Congo Medical Trip Focus: Surgery and Anesthesiology